 Inequality and Stratification | Politics and Social Change

 Devine, Shanna, "Knowledge and Social Movements: Promotoras Populares and Social Transformation Beyond the Classroom of Grupo de Mulher Maravilha (GMM)" (2006).
 Independent Study Project (ISP) Collection.
-Paper 275.
+275.